ethz-asl/StructuralInspectionPlanner/README.md

 Installing the toolbox
 ---------------------------
-To use the toolbox a recent ROS installation with catkin support and the following extra packages is required:
+To use the toolbox a ROS indigo installation with catkin set-up and the following extra packages are required:

 ```
 libeigen3-dev